sathvik-ng-07/springboot/Core Spring Concepts/Dependency Injection Types/README.md

 ## Conclusion

 This example demonstrates how to configure Spring beans using CDI and SDI.
-It emphasizes the use of interfaces (`IEngine`) and concrete implementations (`ToyotaEngine`) for achieving flexibility and adherence to standards.
+It emphasizes the use of a base class (`Engine`) and its extension (`ToyotaEngine`) for achieving flexibility and adherence to standards.
 The XML configuration file (`springContext.xml`) serves as a central place for defining dependencies and injecting them into the `Vehicle` class.
 This design promotes modularity and testability in the Spring application.